Arcade Heroes Turns 18 – Let’s Look Back At Our Biggest Stories

 2021Dave & Busters Debuts Minecraft Dungeons Arcade At All Locations

 Yet another big licensed card game from Raw Thrills is #1 here, latterly replacing the post by Kevin Williams that first broke news of Namco’s flagship London arcade closing.
-Over time, our media about these titles does seem to be getting consistent views more than anything else – which again probably speaks to the power of their major IPs.
-Along those same lines, it’s a direct capture from Minecraft Arcade that just might end up being the first ever AH YouTube video to break 1M views
+Over time, our media about these titles does seem to be getting more consistent views than nearly anything else – which again probably speaks to the power of their major IPs.
+Along those same lines, it’s a direct capture from Minecraft Dungeons Arcade that may well end up being the first ever AH YouTube video to break 1M views…

 2022Adrenaline Amusements Debuting NFS Heat Takedown At IAAPA 2022

 2022/23 saw many new arcade racers hit the market all at once, but interest was highest for one in particular on AH.
-This and F&F Arcade seem to be currently doing the best out of that recent crop; there are several other solid releases as part of it which deserve to do just as well, however some always end up losing out a little with these rushes…
+This and F&F Arcade currently seem to be doing the best out of that recent driver crop; there are several other solid releases made as part of it which deserve to do just as well, however some always end up losing out a little with these rushes of new product…

 2023Bandai Namco’s Taiko No Tatsujin Goes On Test In The USA

-Given the hype that we just had during IAAPA 2024 in regards to Taiko No Tatsujin, this one isn’t much of a surprise, although any time an arcade location test is announced, it’s always good to keep your expectations in check.
+Given the hype that we just had during IAAPA 2024 in regards to Taiko No Tatsujin, this one isn’t much of a surprise, although any time an arcade location test is announced, especially for a Japanese-made release in the West, it’s always good to keep your expectations in check.
 A test does not guarantee that a game will actually launch somewhere in the end.
 That being said…

 2024Confirmed: Taiko No Tatsujin Is Launching In US Arcades This November